ddnexus/pagy/docs/api/frontend.md

 !!! primary
 This method is not intended to be overridden, however you could just replace it in your overridden `pagy_nav*` helpers with some generic helper like the rails `link_to`.
-If you intend to do so, be sure to have a very good reason, since using `pagy_anchor` is a lot faster than the rails `link_to` (benchmarked at ~22x faster using ~18x less memory on a 20 links nav).
+If you intend to do so, be sure to have a very good reason, since using `pagy_create_anchor_lambda` is a lot faster than the rails `link_to` (benchmarked at ~22x faster using ~18x less memory on a 20 links nav).
 !!!